 Related Reading: 5 Ways Blame-Shifting In Relationship Harms It

 The Cambridge dictionary defines intimacy as ‘the state of having a close personal relationship with someone’.
-It is about feeling connected from the heart, mind, and soul.
-When two people feel close and comfortable enough to show each other their vulnerable sides and share each other wholly they form an intimate special bond, to the exclusion of others.
-They share common dreams and aspirations and are each other’s safety nets.
-In the easiest language, they are ‘into each other’!
+It is the feeling of being connected with another person from the heart, mind, and soul.
+Two people can be said to be intimate when they feel close and comfortable enough to show each other their vulnerable sides and share each other’s lives in Toto.

 1. Physical intimacy

 Physical intimacy is different than the sexual act.
 It revolves around a display of affection toward each other through means of physical touch and contact.
 Holding hands, cuddling, kissing, hugging – all these are forms of physical intimacy that show that you crave being close to your partner.
 These gestures go a long way in making your beloved feel cherished and nurtured.

 These physical touches are typically not laden with any sexual overtones.
 A peck on the cheek before you leave for work, a hug when you see each other at the end of the day, a gentle shoulder rub when your partner is exhausted, cuddling when you go to sleep.
 The right touch can say more than a thousand words.
 Physical intimacy is important for a healthy relationship and you should work toward making it a priority.

 Related Reading: Will My Husband Divorce Me If I Say No To Intimacy?